How to Write the Barnard College Essays 2021-2022

 Barnard requires that all applicants answer these first two prompts, and the third is optional.
 The word limit for each is 300, so you don’t have a lot of space.
 Make each word count, and be sure to use active, vivid language to pack as much punch as you can into these paragraphs.

 If you’re applying to the Science Pathways Scholars Program, you’ll also have an extra essay.

-Prompt 1: What factors influenced your decision to apply to Barnard College and why do you think the College would be a good match for you?
+Prompt 1: What factors encouraged your decision to apply to Barnard College, and why do you think the college would be a good match for you?
 (300 words)